peviitor-ro/onboarding-peviitor-ro/journey/my-journey-BaciuTraian-baciuTraian.md

 ## Linkedin

-    - here you have a link to my Linkedin account: https://www.linkedin.com/in/traian-baciu/
+    - here you have a link to my Linkedin account: [Traian Baciu](https://www.linkedin.com/in/traian-baciu/)